maxcheatle/portfolio/content/english/post/welcome/index.md

 ## Welcome

 > Hey, my name is Max.
-Thanks for checking out my site!
+I'm a graduate of London Business School (MSc) and the London School of Economics (BSc), and have experience working in Big Tech, and a tech-startup.

 I created this as a portfolio of my data analysis skills.
 Most of the work here is using R, as I'm super interested in statistical programming - you can explore the ***categories*** and ***tags*** sections if you're looking for something in particular, or use my [search](www.maxcheatle.com/search) function.